flying7eleven/MeineMediathek/README.md

 ## Changelog
 ### Version 0.0.2 (Code: *2*, Released on: ***2012-11-XX***) - [Changes][100]
-* Made all texts translateable
+* Made all texts translatable
 * An ongoing download can now be canceled
 * Added a license agreement for the first start of the application
 * The download buffer size will vary according to the estimated file size of the movie which should be downloaded
-* Removed the use of the ACRA library (since the Play Store is used now)
 * Made the application available in the Google Play Store

 ### Version 0.0.1 (Code: *1*, Released on: ***2012-11-20***)